axelwalter/umetaflow-gui/docs/win_exe_with_pyinstaller.md

     ]
 ```
 ### run final step to make executable
-All the modifications in datas should be loaded with <br />
+All the modifications in datas should be loaded with
 ```
 pyinstaller run_app.spec --clean
 ```
-#### 🚀 <code> After successfully completing all these steps, the Windows executable will be available in the dist folder.</code>
+#### 🚀 After successfully completing all these steps, the Windows executable will be available in the dist folder.

 :pencil: you can still change the configuration of streamlit app with .streamlit/config.toml file e-g provide different port, change upload size etc